 I never — ever — dreamed I would see my children hanging from teabags…but it’s actually a really great place to put them!
 The Personalised Photo Tea Bag is an ingenious idea from Valerie of the Frugal Family Fun Blog, a fantstic space filled with fun ideas of things to do with kids.
-Last week, I made Photo Paper Dolls which were a hit at our place, and while I was taking photos of the kids, I decided to give Valerie’s personalised tea bags a go.
-Below is step by step instructions on how we made them.
+Last week, I made Photo Paper Dolls which were a hit at our place, and while I was taking photos of the kids, I decided to give personalised tea bags a go.
+Below is step by step instructions on how we made them, including how I photographed them in a way that made it easy for cutting and display.

 1. Taking the Photographs

-Taking photographs for this project is a whole lot of fun.
+Taking photographs for this project is fun.
+Below are some tips:

 a) Keep in proportion